Association of British Theatre Technicians

 The Association of British Theatre Technicians (ABTT) is a British charitable organisation representing technical staff working within theatre.

 Overview

 The ABTT was founded in 1961 by group of theatre producers, technicians and architects.
-The association has played a role in ensuring that regulations are suitably drafted and enforced, publishing a number of recommended Codes of Practice for the theatrical industry and theatrical technicians.
+The association has played a key role in ensuring that regulations are suitably drafted and enforced, publishing a number of recommended Codes of Practice for the theatrical industry and theatrical technicians.

-The ABTT’s central aim is to "set out the physical standards for building and their equipment that are necessary to enable to good management of the premises and to provide the safety of the occupants in premises used for entertainment”.
+One of the ABTT's central aims is to "set out the physical standards for building and their equipment that are necessary to enable to good management of the premises and to provide the safety of the occupants in premises used for entertainment”.

+The ABTT supports individuals, Theatres, and Organisations by providing technical theatre related training, a technical helpline, and networking through industry events such as the ABTT Theatre Show.
 The ABTT is a Charitable Organization under English law, and operates throughout England, Wales, Northern Ireland and Scotland.
 The ABTT also has a number of volunteer technical committees which liaise with government and other organisations.